 Great HERS Scores (10-40)

 HERS scores that range from 10 – 40 are intentionally built with the environment and the consumer in mind.
 The effort and building materials in these structures achieve these phenomenal scores.

 Best HERS Score (Zero)

-Homes with a zero HERS score generate no greenhouse gasses if the owner lives in such a way that the energy use does not spike erratically.
-Builders that create homes with a NetZero energy efficiency are doing their part to make our planet a better place.
+Besides, homes with a zero HERS score generate no greenhouse gasses if the owner lives in such a way that the energy use does not spike erratically.
+Furthermore, builders that create homes with a NetZero energy efficiency are doing their part to make our planet a better place.
 This should be the goal for all builders.
 Building NetZ is not something that only a few can do.
 It is simply a commitment to excellence and standards that sets these builders apart.

 When a home is tested for its energy efficiency and a HERS score is produced a lot is taken into account.
 You might be surprised to know that the energy bill has nothing to do with the score.

 🕵️♀️ HERS Score – How Homes Are Rated